 Poblano peppers are central to Mexican cuisine.
 They are meaty, fragrant and very flavorful and greatly vary in their level of heat/spice with most of them being fairly mild.
 They are usually roasted (or broiled) and peeled and seeded before either stuffing or adding to salsas, soups, sauces, etc. Chiles en nogada and chile relleno are the two most famous Mexican dishes featuring poblano peppers.
 Poblano peppers turn red and almost black when fully mature and when dried are called chili ancho.

-Anaheim peppers, much like poblanos, tend to be only mildly spicy but can occasional surprise with their heat.
-They are slightly more delicate than poblanos and are more slender in shape.
-Like poblanos they are always roasted and peeled before using.
-They vary in color from bright green to red towards the end of the season.
-Both poblanos and anaheims freeze very well once roasted, peeled and deseeded.
+Anaheim peppers, much like poblanos, tend to be only mildly spicy but can occasionally surprise with their heat.
+They are slightly more delicate than poblanos and are more slender in shape and lighter in color.
+Like poblanos they are often roasted and peeled before using, but can be also be used fresh.
+They are delicious in sauces, soups, salsas, and more.

 Peppers keep well in the fridge for a week or more.
 Later in the season they can be quite fragile and spoil more quickly.
 Check for soft spots that develop almost imperceptibly.
 If you don’t have time to use them but can find time to roast and peel you can freeze them for future use.